puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ### Configure neutral sites

-In order for IE mode to work properly, authentication/ Single Sign-On servers will need to be configured as neutral sites.
-Otherwise, IE mode pages will try to redirect authentication to Microsoft Edge causing authentication to fail.
+In order for IE mode to work properly, authentication/ Single Sign-On servers will need to be explicitly configured as neutral sites.
+Otherwise, IE mode pages will try to redirect to Microsoft Edge as is the case for any site not on the site list causing authentication to fail.
 This will result in a message to the user that they are not authenticated or in most cases, result an infinite authentication loop.

-Navigation to a neutral site will stay where it started - either Microsoft Edge or IE mode.
+Navigation to a neutral site will remain where it started - either in Microsoft Edge or in IE mode.
 Additionally, configuring neutral sites ensures that modern applications using the same authentication servers are not impacted.

 You can configure neutral sites by checking the box for Standalone IE in the Enterprise Mode Site List Manager tool or by directly updating the site list XML: